Meditation for Worry and Rumination

 How meditation for worry and rumination works

-Meditation for worry and rumination works by moving attention out of the thought loop and back to a present-moment anchor.
-The anchor might be breath, sound, touch, the feeling of feet on the floor, or an eyes-open detail in the room.
+Meditation for worry and rumination works by giving attention somewhere else to land, again and again.
+That landing place might be breath, a steady sound, the weight of your hands, the outline of a doorway, or an ordinary visual detail in the room.

 Two skills do most of the work.
 Attention shifting is the simple act of noticing “I am replaying this again” and placing attention somewhere concrete.
 Decentering means seeing a thought as a mental event, not as a fact, order, or prediction you must obey.
 A worry can still feel urgent while you practice relating to it differently.